Situational MutismDoes My Child Have Selective Mutism? Signs Every Parent Should Know

 The most important thing to establish first

 Selective mutism symptoms have one defining feature that separates them from most other childhood communication difficulties: the child can speak.
 They do speak.
-Fluently, freely, normally — in the right context.
-The silence isn't about ability.
+Fluently, freely, normally — but only in the right context.
+When silence is noticed it isn't about ability.
 It's about anxiety in specific situations.

-If your child isn't speaking anywhere — not at home, not with you, not in any relaxed setting — that's a different picture and warrants a different conversation with your GP or SALT.
+If your child isn't speaking anywhere — not at home, not with you, not in any relaxed setting — that's a different picture and warrants a different conversation with your GP and likely a referral to Speech and Language Therapy (SALT).
 Selective or Situational mutism is when speech is limited to certain contexts.
+This is why I prefer the term situational mutism, because there are many situations where my daughter freely speaks, and she is not 'mute', she is anxious in those situations.

 The silence is consistent and situational

-The pattern is consistent: same settings, same people, same freeze.
-A child with selective mutism can sit in the same classroom with the same teacher for an entire school year without saying a word.
+The pattern is consistent: same settings, same people, freeze response.
+A child with selective mutism in school can sit in the same classroom with the same teacher for an entire school year without saying a word.
 Familiarity doesn't automatically unlock them, like it might with a shy child.

 Ask yourself: where specifically does the silence happen?
 School only?
 With all adults outside the family?
 With peers but not with adults, or the other way around?
-SM tends to have a clear map.
-The silence isn't random.
-For us, our child only spoke to parents and grandparents, and her trusted nanny who looked after her from 9 months when I went back to work.
-Anyone else, including aunts, uncles, she would freeze and get distressed when asked a question.
+SM tends to have a clear pattern to it.
+For us, our child only spoke to parents and grandparents.
+Anyone else, including aunts, uncles, cousins, she would go silent and freeze and get distressed when asked a question.

 The freeze overrides basic needs